The Cuneo-Nice-Ventimiglia Railway: Beauty Meets Convenience

-Ventimiglia has picturesque beaches, including Spiaggia dei Balzi Rossi and Darsenun, should you choose to end your journey in Ventimiglia (definitely a valid choice).
+Ventimiglia has picturesque beaches, including Spiaggia dei Balzi Rossi and Darsenun, should you choose to end your journey in Ventimiglia (definitely a good choice).

 Destination Nice (or Starting From There)

 Nearly forty kilometers west of Ventimiglia sits the final destination of the railway, Nice.
-This gem of the southeastern French coastline needs no introduction to the hordes of travelers that visit.
+This gem of the Cote d’Azur on the southeastern French coastline needs no introduction to the hordes of travelers that visit.

-As one of the most desirable seaside destinations that France (or perhaps all of Europe) offers, thousands bask in the sun while enjoyng the vistas of the Mediterranean Sea.
+As one of the most desirable seaside destinations that France (or perhaps all of Europe) offers, thousands bask in the sun while enjoying the vistas of the Mediterranean Sea.

 A train leaves Nice daily at 9:15 am, before reaching its final destination of Tende, Italy, at approximately 11:40 am.
 Direct from Tende, you can reach Cuneo.
 You can read more details about this route here.

 Though the railway line exists as a harmonious gateway between the two nations, it wasn’t always this way.
 Political circumstances halted the progress of this railway for a considerable amount of time.

 “It is a monumental railway built at the turn of the 19th century,” said Cornil.
 “The train is a wonderful way to discover the upper land of Nice, as it rides through the Southern Alps, and follows the historic road that connected Nice to Torino in Piedmont.”

 The outbreak of the First World War, among other restraints, swiftly shut down the progress of the Cuneo-Ventimiglia-Nice line from 1914 to 1918.
 But, as the 1930s approached, hopes for the line bore fruit in October of 1928 when the railway opened.